gvwilson/thirdbit/src/fiction/leaderboard/index.md

 it inevitably led to a lecture on the idiocy of rewilding the Great Plains or why banning private air travel had been an infringement of fundamental human rights.

-The only holdout was Joachim.
+The only one of my contacts I couldn't persuade was Joachim.
 "*Nein*,"
 he said flatly,
 scratching the piercing in his nose and cutting the call.
-His reputation had taken a hit when Mendonça died, and he had never been particularly social anyway.
+His reputation had taken a hit when Mendonça died, so I could understand why he'd be worried about damaging his personal brand.

-It took a week to get the other eighty-nine people on my list to say "yes".
+It took five days to get the other eighty-nine people on my list to say "yes".
 My agents thought seventy would be enough, but everyone had their own models and margins.
 After a bit of debate and a lot of posturing,